-The Pan-London Assessment Network (PLAN) was formed in Autumn 2015 as a collaboration between six north and east London local authority and independent consultants to explore ways of supporting schools with primary science assessment.
+The Pan-London Assessment Network (PLAN) was formed in Autumn 2015 as a collaboration between six north and east London local authority and independent consultants to explore ways of supporting schools with primary science.

 Who we are

-Naomi is an experienced primary science consultant and Director of Primary Science Education Consultancy, which provides support to several London local authorities and national bodies, devising and implementing strategies for primary science, and works directly with schools, providing advice and CPD tailored to their needs.
-She is a longstanding member of the Association for Science Education, chair of its Primary Science Committee and a Chartered Science Teacher.
-She is also a hub leader for the Primary Science Quality Mark and an author of primary science teaching and learning resources, including Collins Snap Science and Science Meets English.
+Naomi has over 15 years’ experience as a primary science consultant and is Director of Primary Science Education Consultancy, one of the most successful specialist primary STEM education consultancies in England.
+It provides advice to national bodies, local authorities, education partnerships and multi-academy trusts on devising and implementing strategies for primary science, as well as working directly with schools to develop their science curricula and provide CPD tailored to their needs.
+She is a longstanding member of the Association for Science Education, a former chair of its Primary Science Committee and a Chartered Science Teacher.
+She is a Senior Facilitator for STEM Learning, a hub leader for the Primary Science Quality Mark and an author of primary science teaching and learning resources, including Collins Snap Science and Science Meets English.

-Liz is an advisory teacher in Barking and Dagenham specialising in primary science, D&T, health and assessment.
-She is a Chartered Science Teacher, past Chair of the Association for Science Education and member of its Futures Committee and Registration Board.
-She is also a Senior Regional Hub Leader for the Primary Science Quality Mark and author of 'It’s not fair - or is it?' and sections of the Collins Snap Science series.
+Liz is a former advisory teacher in Barking and Dagenham, specialising in primary science, D&T, health and assessment.
+She is a Chartered Science Teacher, and a past Chair of the Association for Science Education and member of its Futures Committee and Registration Board.
+She is a Senior Regional Hub Leader for the Primary Science Quality Mark and author of 'It’s not fair - or is it?' and sections of the Collins Snap Science series.

 Julia has been working in education in Tower Hamlets and other boroughs, schools and organisations for the last twenty years.
 She is currently commissioned by Tower Hamlets Education Partnership (THEP) to develop and deliver science network meetings, run science training and support schools and subject leads, as well as leading science-based research projects.
 Julia also provides support to the English team in running training and in-school support, especially around Talk for Writing.
 She has also been commissioned to ensure a dynamic NQT programme for primary teachers is delivered.